-Luxury accommodation on the Gold coast
+Luxury Accommodation on the Gold Coast

-The Star Gold Coast Hotel and Casino

-I stayed at the Star Gold Coast
+15. The Star Grand at The Star Gold Coast

-I had gorgeous views out over BroadBeach, and my favourite feature was walking into the room and having the blinds and curtains automatically open so I could see the views – extraordinary.
+I had gorgeous views out over Broad Beach, and my favourite feature was walking into the room and having the blinds and curtains automatically open so I could see the views – extraordinary.
 I’ve never seen that before ever.

 What also makes Star’s a great place to stay on the Gold Coast is the entertainment on offer right at the bottom of the lifts.
 You have plenty of restaurants and bars and the casino (be careful!)

 You can check out the crazy Commonwealth Games event I was part of by clicking play below:

-Marriott Resort & Spa, Surfers Paradise
+16. Marriott Resort & Spa, Surfers Paradise

-We loved the location as it was walking distance to everything in Surfers and close enough to the Theme Parks, including Sea World, which we were in town to explore.
+We loved the location as it was within walking distance of everything in Surfers and close enough to the Theme Parks, including Sea World, which we were in town to explore.

-Hilton Hotel and Apartments, Surfers Paradise
+17. Hilton Hotel and Apartments, Surfers Paradise

 Rising high above Surfers Paradise, with epic views of Surfers Paradise beach or canal/hinterland, are the twin towers of Hilton apartments in one and hotel suites in the other.

-We stayed in one of the two bedroom apartments and loved it for Gold Coast family accommodation.
+We stayed in one of the two-bedroom apartments and loved it for Gold Coast family accommodation.
 Its located in the heart of Surfers Paradise, right in the middle of the Cavill Avenue action, so it’s easy to walk around, but also easy for you to escape the madness if you want a quiet night in.

 Hilton Hotel and Apartments is the home to another of Surfers hottest bars, the Fix Bar, and the Salt by Luke Mangan is a popular place to dine or enjoy a buffet breakfast.
 The Deck Pool Bar is also a great place for a swim and a cocktail.

-Palazzo Versace, Main Beach
+18. Palazzo Versace, Main Beach

-I mean, who wouldn’t want to stay at a Versace property, the ultimate in style and luxury and feel like a rock star at least once in your life.
+I mean, who wouldn’t want to stay at a Versace property, the ultimate in style and luxury, and feel like a rock star at least once in your life?

 For more places to stay on the Gold Coast choose from the largest range of hotels, apartments, and hostels with our partner Booking.com.
-You get free cancelation on most rooms, and in most cases you only pay when you stay.
+You get free cancelation on most rooms, and in most cases, you only pay when you stay.

-Pin for Later:
+Pin for Later